MaxStewart/349-Asgn2/README.md

- **Please be aware that the services were run on AWS but have been taken off now.
-You can still run the webservice locally using vagrant see "To View this project" below**
+ **Please be aware that the services were run on AWS, but have been taken off.
+You can still run the webservice locally using vagrant, see "To View this project" below for instructions**

  This project was about hosting a webapp on AWS.
 The webapp we developed was a simple "Spending tracker" where users could add items they had purchased and could view these items at a later date as well as seeing their spending habits on a graph.